Khuzani

-Khuzani Nkosikhona Innocent Mpungose (born December 3, 1989), professionally known as Khuzani or khuba is a South African singer.
+Khuzani Nkosikhona Innocent Mpungose (born December 3, 1989), professionally known as Khuzani or khuba is a South African singer and businessman.
 Born and raised in Nkandla, KwaZulu Natal, he rose to prominence after participating in Mgqumeni's posthumous 2010 album iSecret.

 Career

 Khuzani Nkosikhona Innocent Mpungose was born on December 3, 1989, in Nkandla, KwaZulu-Natal.
 He matriculated at Sibhakabhaka High School in 2009.

 That same year, Mpungose was appointed by Shobeni Khuzwayo to complete the late Mgqumeni's album iSecret.

 His debut studio album Bahluleke Bonke was released in 2011.
 It won Best Selling Album at the Amatshontsho ka Maskandi Awards.

 On April 7, 2017, his seventh studio album Isixaxa Samaxoki released.
 The album was certified gold by the Recording Industry of South Africa (RiSA) two weeks after its release.

 In the first quarter of 2019, he participated in the Gcwalisa iMabhida Maskandi Concert.

 His single "Ijele" featuring Luve Dubazane was released on November 27, 2020.
 It won Ukhozi FM Top 10 Song of the Year by 900k votes close to a million votes.

 In October 2021, Mpungose performed at the Dubai Expo.